Countering common forms of fraud in eCommerce

 Fraud prevention training:

-Proper fraud prevention training is important for every member within your operation, whether a given individual is working in-house or as an outsourced extension of your team.
+Proper fraud prevention training is important for every member within your operation, whether a given individual is working in-house or as an Missing resource for 44Gaj93dmZZG65EGZepNsa.
 It’s vital that team members understand their specific role in preventing fraud and how protecting customer information necessitates a team effort.

 As well as training for any new staff members, brands are wise to invest in the continual development of their teams’ skills.
 The eCommerce industry is rapidly changing and cybercriminals are always coming up with innovative ways to bypass security measures.
 Make a concerted effort to keep your team up to date with these industry changes to increase your chances of preventing future breaches.